George Clinton (vice president): Vice presidency (1805–1812)

 Clinton was selected as President Jefferson's running mate in the 1804 presidential election, replacing Aaron Burr.
 Vice President Burr had fallen out with the Jefferson administration early in his tenure, and President Jefferson often consulted with Clinton rather than Burr regarding New York appointments.
 Clinton was selected to replace Burr in 1804 due to his long public service and his popularity in the electorally important state of New York.
 He was also favored by Jefferson because, at age 69 in 1808, Jefferson hoped that Clinton would be too old to launch a presidential bid against Jefferson's preferred successor, Secretary of State James Madison.

 When the Democratic-Republican ticket won the 1804 election, Clinton became the fourth vice president of the United States, and would become the first vice president to serve under two presidents, Jefferson and Madison.
 During his first term as vice president, under Thomas Jefferson, Clinton found himself marginalized by the President, as Jefferson sought to avoid enhancing his vice president's stature―still cognizant that Clinton could challenge Madison in 1808.
 Not only was Clinton largely ignored by President Jefferson, he struggled in his position as President of the Senate.
 He was unfamiliar with the rules of the Senate, and many senators viewed him as an ineffective presiding officer.

 Clinton attempted to challenge Madison for the presidency in the 1808 election, but was outmaneuvered by Madison's supporters when the congressional nominating caucus chose him as the vice presidential nominee.
 Clinton's supporters nonetheless put him forward as a presidential candidate, attacking the foreign policy of the Jefferson administration.
 The Federalist Party considered endorsing Clinton's candidacy, but ultimately chose to re-nominate their 1804 ticket of Charles Cotesworth Pinckney and Rufus King.
 Clinton received just six electoral votes for president as Madison consolidated support within the party.
 Although Clinton had effectively run against Madison, he received the vice presidential votes of most Democratic-Republican electors, who did not want to set a precedent of defying the choice of the congressional nominating caucus.
+By his receiving votes for both offices in the 1808 election, Clinton became (and remains) the only person to receive votes in six different electoral college contests.

-After the 1808 election, though he was ostensibly a member of the Madison administration, Clinton and his supporters frequently opposed Madison.
+After the 1808 election, although he was ostensibly a member of the Madison administration, Clinton and his supporters frequently opposed Madison.
 Clinton helped block the appointment of Albert Gallatin as Secretary of State.
 He also cast an important tie-breaking vote that prevented the recharter of the First Bank of the United States.